Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Map between hydrodynamics and cosmology

 Despite this fact, the existence of this shared symmetry between NLS equations and the homogeneous sector of GR allows one to extend the duality proposed by Lidsey in~\cite{Lidsey:2013osa} beyond the level of the equation of motion, up to the Lagrangian symmetries of the systems.
 It provides a first hint to recast quantum cosmology and quantum black hole mechanics as the hydrodynamical description of a many-body system. \textit{The crucial point is that the associated fluid lives not in spacetime but in field space.}

-This point of view resonates with different approaches of quantum gravity which aim at recovering the cosmological dynamics as an hydrodynamical approximation of a condensate state of pre-geometric building blocks.
-Important efforts have been developed in this direction in the group field theory (GFT) approach to quantum gravity where the bouncing cosmological dynamics with the right semi-classical limit was recovered following this scheme~\cite{Gielen:2013naa, Oriti:2016qtz,Pithis:2019tvp,Jercher:2021bie}.
+This point of view resonates with different approaches of quantum gravity which aim at recovering the cosmological dynamics as an hydrodynamical approximation through coarse-graining of pre-geometric building blocks.
+Important efforts have been developed in this direction in the group field theory (GFT) approach to quantum gravity where the bouncing cosmological dynamics with the right semi-classical limit was recovered following this scheme~\cite{Gielen:2013naa, Oriti:2016qtz,Pithis:2019tvp,Jercher:2021bie}, see in particular Section~\ref{sec:marchetti} for a lightning review of the TGFT condensate cosmology approach.
 Now, such derivation requires several layers of approximations which need to be controlled in order to fully develop a consistent emergent cosmology from these GFT models.
-While efforts are devoted to further refine and characterize this mean-field approximation~\cite{Marchetti:2020xvf,Marchetti:2022igl,Marchetti:2022nrf,Dekhil:2024ssa,Dekhil:2024djp}, it is interesting to see that one can extract directly from the IR regime symmetry-based-arguments which reinforce the picture of quantum cosmology as emerging from an hydrodynamical description in field space of a many-body system.
-See~\cite{Oriti:2024qav} for a recent account on this approach.
+While efforts are devoted to further refine and characterize this coarse-grained perspective corresponding to a mean-field approximation~\cite{Marchetti:2020xvf,Marchetti:2022igl,Marchetti:2022nrf,Dekhil:2024ssa,Dekhil:2024djp}, it is interesting to see that one can extract directly from the IR regime symmetry-based-arguments which reinforce the picture of quantum cosmology as emerging from an hydrodynamical description in field space of a many-body system.
+These developments demonstrate that TGFT condensate cosmology is a specific instantiation of the \textit{hydrodynamics on superspace framework}, featured in the general introduction to this collection.
+We refer the reader to Ref.~\cite{Oriti:2024qav} for a detailed presentation of this new framework.